resema/fork-my-brain/techstack/flutter/FutureProvider.md

 class Home {
   final String city = "Portland";

-	// the value tthat will be provided must be a `Future`!
+	// the value that will be provided must be a `Future`!
   Future<String> get fetchAddress {
     final address = Future.delayed(Duration(seconds: 2), () {
       return '1234 North Commercial Ave.';